 Wow!
-It’s been a year since I came to London to see Tom, meet his friends and family and so on.
+It’s been a year since I came to London to see my partner, meet his friends and family and so on.
 It’s also been a year since we weren’t sure whether we could go on.

 I’m happy I made that decision, because one year since that visit and here I am, living and working in London.
 After some seriously necessary time apart, we had a change of scenery and a small taste of what life would be like together but not in Martinique.
 If we can fall in love (again) here, then there’s no reason you can’t find a little summer love for yourself… Plus, I’m taken, so I have to live vicariously through you all! 🙂

 What are the qualities that make a good place to find some summer lovin’ in London?
 The outdoors (it’s got to be warm); entertainment (there’s got to be something to do or talk about); people (duh); and finally, cocktails.
 Hey, I said “fling” not “good decision”…

 1. Finsbury Park

 Finsbury Park happens to be my local spot, but it also feels like high school again.
 Seriously.